-- If you believe policy change is needed, what options could be explored for registrars ${ m Initial\ Report\ on\ IRTP\ Part\ A\ PDP}$
+- If you believe policy change is needed, what options could be explored for registrars ${\mbox{\scriptsize Final Report on IRTP Part A PDP}}$ might be associated with this option.

 - to make Registrant E-mail address data available?
-For each option, please identify how this would benefit automating approval, and, if any, what potential problems might be associated with this option. - Please identify examples or best practices of email address use to facilitate and/or automate approval from a Registrant for a transfer. - Although it is not the purpose of this Policy Development Process (PDP) to recommend changes to WHOIS policy, it conceivably could be an option to require registrant email addresses in WHOIS.
+For each option, please identify how this would benefit automating approval, and, if any, what potential problems - Please identify examples or best practices of email address use to facilitate and/or automate approval from a Registrant for a transfer. - Although it is not the purpose of this Policy Development Process (PDP) to recommend changes to WHOIS policy, it conceivably could be an option to require registrant email addresses in WHOIS.
 The Working Group is interested in your views on that potential option, without regard to the broader WHOIS issues of availability and accuracy of WHOIS data.
 The Working Group is more particularly interested in your views about any other options not involving WHOIS.